 Over the year you will have two different placements.
 You will spend four days per week in your school placement and Fridays are spent at The University of Bedfordshire with other PGCE trainee teachers.

-One of your placements will be at Castle Newnham School.
+At Castle Newnham School, teaching staff work in primary or secondary teams.
 We are firmly committed to developing the skills of all our staff and we are the lead school in the training partnership (Schools Direct) with the University of Bedfordshire.

 We hold weekly teaching and learning briefings to which all staff make a contribution to ensure we include evidence, research and debate in our practice.